ClimbingAl/hqdmHaskell/README.md

       deriving (Show, Eq, Generic)
 ```

 It turns out that relations (Binary Relations) are more complex to address than Entity Types.
 Entity Types are taken to be collections of records that are all of a common 'type' (we'll avoid calling them sets because sets and their elements have a place within the Entity Type model itself).
 The _relationship_ lines between the Entity Type boxes in the original EXPRESS-G version of [HQDM](https://github.com/hqdmTop/hqdmFramework/wiki/) are under-specified as the EXPRESS standard does not accommodate relationships between.... other relationships.
-This means that these sets of relationships.
-We are not violating anything here by calling them sets because we are talking about [Binary Relation](https://en.wikipedia.org/wiki/Binary_relation) Sets and not the 2-sorted sets that are introduced within the HQDM Entity Type hierarchy.
+This means that these sets of relationships can't be collectively managed in a rigorous way.
+Note, we are not violating anything here by calling them sets because we are talking about [Binary Relation](https://en.wikipedia.org/wiki/Binary_relation) Sets and not the 2-sorted sets that are introduced within the HQDM Entity Type hierarchy.
 Matthew West used a naming convention to notate correspondence between relationships in the EXPRESS version of HQDM.
 This approach was not easy to use, was incomplete and required analysis (and debate) to work out what some of them likely meant.
 Attempts to represent these relationships in other languages (e.g. RDFS & SHACL) had to work round these issues, adopt the ambiguous representation of relationships or avoid them altogether.
 This project takes a ground-up approach to Binary Relations as Binary Relation Sets, all of which are sub-binaryRelationSets of a top level Binary Relation Set called:

 _`universal_relation_set`_